Natural Heartworm Prevention & Treatment

 An herbal approach to heartworm prevention is not like a traditional heartworm pharmaceutical preventative, which chemically kills all heartworm larvae, but it may be an effective and more natural method to prevent heartworm infection.
 Consistent dosing is essential for proper protection, along with heartworm testing at least every 6 months.

-1) The temperature needs to stay above 57 degrees for 8 to 30 days.
-2) A mosquito has to bite a dog that already has microfilaria in its bloodstream.
-3) That mosquito has to then bite your dog or cat 8-30 days later.
-4) You must give the heartworm preventative medication within 6 weeks of mosquito bite to kill microfilaria in the blood and prevent the larvae from growing to adulthood.
+- You must give the heartworm preventative medication within 6 weeks of mosquito bite to kill microfilaria in the blood and prevent the larvae from growing to adulthood.

 Knight DH, Lok JB.
 Seasonality of heartworm infections and implications for chemoprophylaxis.
 Clin Tech Sm An Pract.
 1998 May;13(2):77-82.